GeorgiaOfficial Name: Georgia

 You will need a valid passport to enter Georgia.
-U.S. citizens visiting for 90 days or less in a 180 day period do not need a visa.
+U.S. citizens may enter and stay in Georgia without a Georgian visa for up to 365 days.
 For further information concerning entry requirements for Georgia, travelers should contact the Embassy of Georgia at 1824 R Street, NW Washington DC, 20009 tel.
-(202) 387-2390, fax: (202) 387-0864, email: firstname.lastname@example.org.
-Please visit the Embassy of Georgia’s website for the most current visa information.
+(202) 387-2390, fax: (202) 387-0864, email: email@example.com.

-U.S. citizens who overstay the permitted 90 days in a 180 day period are subject to a fine.
+U.S. citizens who overstay the permitted 1 year period are subject to a fine.
 For information on penalties citizens should contact the Ministry of Internal Affairs of Georgia.
+Information on relevant Georgian laws and regulations is available on the Ministry of Foreign Affairs of Georgia website.
 For information on getting a residency permit in Georgia citizens should contact Public Service Development Agency of the Ministry of Justice of Georgia.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.